The Shakespeare North Playhouse is an iconic new theatre and education space planned to be built on the current Mill Street car park in Prescot.

 How has the Theatre been funded?

 Knowsley Council has contributed £6m, the National Government has contributed £5m and we are anticipating the Liverpool City Region Combined Authority will contribute £6.5m.
+Applications to Heritage Lottery Fund and Arts Council England are also being made.
 This leaves a gap of £5.9m which will be funded from philanthropic giving, private donations , foundation fundraising and further grants applications which the Shakespeare North Trust are responsible for.
 The Trust has established a fundraising charity called Shakespeare North Playhouse Trust (Registered Charity Number 1172498).

 I would like to support the Playhouse – how do I become a Friend of Shakespeare North?